localhost8080/multiloquent/README.md

 http://wordpress.org/extend/plugins/jetpack/

-moves as much js to the footer as possible without breaking wordpress for faster page loads.
+moves as much js to the footer as possible without breaking wordpress for faster page loads